-What is fashion fashion?
+What is fast fashion?
 For the Oxford English Dictionary, it’s “inexpensive clothing produced rapidly by mass-market retailers in response to the latest trends”.
 To many others, it means some of the worst excesses of our rampant, rapacious consumer culture.
 Pesticides.
 Toxic chemicals.
 Air and water pollution.
 Plastic microfibres.
 Exploited workers.
 Child labour.
 All so that we can buy unfathomably cheap products and throw them away as soon as they go out of style or we get bored, if they don’t fall apart before then.

 But what does fast fashion really signify?
 Is it as catastrophic for people and planet as it sounds?
 And will the current, dizzyingly swift system of oversupply stimulating endless demand soon come off the rails?
 FashionBeans unpicks the threads with the help of some world-renowned experts.